Curated OER

 Sikhism - The Birthday of Guru Nanak, Activities

-In this Sikhism activity worksheet, learners reveal their knowledge of the birthday of the Guru Nanak.
+For this Sikhism activity worksheet, students reveal their knowledge of the birthday of the Guru Nanak.
 They complete a series of questions and then further develop their learning by reading a passage and creating their on word search...

 Curated OER